uwiuw/Point-and-Stare-CMS-Functions/README.md

 install into a CMS, add security and generally white label the admin.

 <h3>DESCRIPTION</h3>
-This plugin is easy to custom and develope further for any plugin developer.
+This plugin is easy to custom and develope further for any plugin developer.<br/>
-This plugin a good start for theme developer cause its provide a skeleton for any decent option theme.
+This plugin is also good for theme developer cause its provide a skeleton for any decent option theme.<br/>

 Simply add to your WordPress theme's MU folder (or create one) then go to Settings > PandS CMS Functions